Arvanu

 Nobody owns the operating model

 Pilots fail when nobody decides how the system should be used, reviewed, monitored, or approved.
-The model might work technically, but the business process around it never gets finished.
+The model might work technically.
+But the business process around it never gets finished.

 Governance gets left until the end